tuva-health/docs/docs/claims-data-fundamentals/adjustments-denials-reversals.md

 Let's walk through each scenario in the image above.
 As we do, pay careful attention to how the cumulative amounts change from the original claim, to the reversal, to the adjustment claim.
 Modeling the amounts this way is what enables both cashflow and population health analytics.

 ### Scenario 1: Original Only
 This first scenario is the simplest.
 There's only a single claim, with a single claim line, and it's the original claim (see claim_record_type) as you would expect.
 This claim has been paid (see claim_status).
 The billed, allowed, and paid amounts for this claim are equal to the cumulative amounts.
-You'll see how these individual claim amounts and cumulative claim amounts differ in subsequent scenarios.
+You'll see how these individual and cumulative claims differ in subsequent scenarios.

 ### Scenario 2: Denied / Re-submitted
-In the second scenario the original claim was denied (see claim_status), so an adjustment claim was submitted and adjudicated.
+In the second scenario, the original claim was denied (see claim_status), so an adjustment claim was submitted and adjudicated.
 The original claim could have been denied for any number of reasons.
 The billed amount on the original claim was $100 and the allowed and paid amounts were $0 (no payment was allowed since the claim was denied).

 The billed, allowed, and paid amounts on the second claim (the adjustment claim) were $75, $25, and $10, respectively.
 Now pay attention to the cumulative billed, allowed, and paid amount columns.
 These columns sum up the current and previous claim billed, allowed, and paid amounts.

 There's one unusual thing about cumulative_billed_amount in this scenario.
 For denied claims, you don't add the billed_amount to cumulative_billed_amount total.
-Doing so would screw up the billed to allowed ratio.
+Doing so would screw up the billed-to-allowed ratio of the cumulative_billed_amount and cumulative_allowed_amount fields.

 Note that the adjustment claim gets a new claim_number and we associate this claim ID with the original claim via original_claim_number.

 ### Scenario 3: Full Reversal / Adjustment
-In this scenario the original claim was completely reversed and then an adjustment claim was subsequently submitted.
-The cumulative billed, allowed, and paid amounts match the billed, allowed, and paid amounts from the final adjustment claim because the reversal claim negated the all the amounts from the original claim.
+In this scenario, the original claim was completely reversed and then an adjustment claim was subsequently submitted.
+The cumulative billed, allowed, and paid amounts match the billed, allowed, and paid amounts from the final adjustment claim because the reversal claim negated all the amounts from the original claim.

 ### Scenario 4: Full Reversal / Adjustment (w/ multiple lines)
-This scenario is similar to the third scenario but provides and example of how a full reversal and adjustment will look with multiple claim lines.
+This scenario is similar to the third scenario but provides an example of how a full reversal and adjustment will look with multiple claim lines.
 Note that cumulative amounts are tracked at the line level.

 ### Scenario 5: Partial Adjustment
 This final example shows how a claim may be partially adjusted, with an additional positive or sometimes negative payment amount.